cajacko/writing/writing/no-voting.md

 A few years ago, deep into my London hipster vibe, I was reading a lot about self development and happiness 😀.
 I spent most of my time around East London, running a tech startup and going to the quirky bars where you sit on crates and barrels (to be fair I still do a lot of this now, it's fun, but now I've also added on improvised comedy 🎭).

 During this time I started an experiment.
 I stopped reading the news.
-I'd read about how the news doubles done on negativity to help sell, and that small doses of consistent negativity each day can have a dramatic long term effect on your happiness 😢.
+I'd read about how the news doubles down on negativity to help sell, and that small doses of consistent negativity each day can have a dramatic long-term effect on your happiness 😢.
 So time to find out if this was true...
 It was...
 I have never gone back to reading the news.

 Turns out that I got all the information I needed to function in society just by the conversations I had with friends and family, along with the vague hints from the blogs and books I read.
 Unless you work in an industry where you need to know exactly what's going on in the world (for example, international spy 🕵️‍♂️), I can't see a compelling reason to go back.
 Reading the news just made me a slightly sadder Charlie and a wee bit more pessimistic on a daily basis, often in such subtle ways that I never realised until I cut it out for a few months.

-> I've heard that doing a similar thing with social media can improve peoples happiness as well, but to be honest I'm not that "down" with "the social medias" so I wouldn't notice much of a difference for me.
+> I've heard that doing a similar thing with social media can improve people's happiness as well, but to be honest I'm not that "down" with "the social medias" so I wouldn't notice much of a difference for me.

 Up until this point (I was around 23 at the time 🐣), I hadn't voted yet.
 It was never something that really came up in my life or I had thought about until then (oh how ignorance is bliss).
 But as I was living in London and getting older, I would hear more about politics, elections and all that crap 💩.
 Turns out conversations do get more serious as you get older.

 I started thinking about it more, discussing this mad world of politics and voting with friends and family.
 To me it seemed ridiculous that people could vote without knowing a reasonable amount about all parties (not the fun kind of parties 🥳, I mean the boring political ones).
 Why don't we have an exam you need to pass in order to vote?
 I certainly didn't feel qualified enough to vote on who should run the country.

 > I have since realised that democracy isn't about the electing the best people, but about keeping those in charge scared of the general public so they don't get all "dictatory".
-Democracy seems to be the best of a bunch of non ideal options.
+Democracy seems to be the best of a bunch of non-ideal options.

-I still hold the belief that my vote would be useless or counter productive if I didn't know an even amount about each reasonably sized party 🥳.
+I still hold the belief that my vote would be useless or counter-productive if I didn't know an even amount about each reasonably-sized party 🥳.
 Which ties us back into reading the news or finding other ways can I stay informed about the political parties without it effecting my happiness.

 This was something I did not want to do, and had shown makes me happier when I don't.
 So now the question was: